 There are many providers of carbon footprint reports (CFRs) in the market, often with a convincing sales pitch and testimonials from satisfied customers.
 To the uninitiated, one carbon footprint report looks much like any other, and in the absence of further information, it is tempting just to buy the cheapest.
 What follows is an explanation of the ways in which they differ, and why all CFRs are not created equal.
+We show you how to calculate your business carbon footprint the right way.

 Weaknesses of ‘black box’ solutions